(702) 732-2210(702) 732-2210

-Desert Inn Animal Hospital is the only veterinary hospital in Nevada, Arizona, and Utah to provide a permanent treatment option for feline hyperthyroidism through our Feline Hyperthyroid Treatment Center in Las Vegas.
+Desert Inn Animal Hospital is the only veterinary hospital in Nevada and Utah to provide a permanent treatment option for feline hyperthyroidism through our Feline Hyperthyroid Treatment Center in Las Vegas.

 Our state-certified treatment and recovery areas are in a separate part of the hospital where all precautions have been taken for the safety and comfort of the cats receiving treatment.